 What to Expect

-- Blurred vision as your eye adjusts to its new lens
+- Blurry vision as your eye heals and adjusts

 Recovery Best Practices

 During the roughly four weeks of recovery time, most patients notice that their vision becomes clearer.
 To help the healing process go smoothly, adhere to any instructions the doctor gives you.
 Also, avoid the following activities:

 - Don’t drive the first day after your surgery

 - Avoid bending over, which puts pressure on your eye

 - Avoid sneezing or vomiting immediately following surgery